jankrepl/deepdow/docs/source/introduction.rst

 1. **Predictive modeling (statistics + machine learning)**
 2. **Objective function and constraints design**

-Not suprisingly, one needs to use totally different tools.
+Not surprisingly, one needs to use totally different tools.
 Below are some examples from the Python ecosystem.

 1. :code:`numpy`, :code:`pandas`, :code:`scikit-learn`, :code:`statsmodels`, :code:`tensorflow`, :code:`pytorch`, ...
 2. :code:`cvxpy`, :code:`cvxopt`, :code:`scipy`, ...